 - Users make sure you have installed USB drivers on the PC, or else your smartphone will not be recognized by the computer.
 Download them from here.

-- Make sure your device has more than 80% battery, or else there is chance of smartphone getting temporarily bricked if the installation process is interrupted mid-way.
+- Make sure your device has more than 80% battery, or else there is a chance of smartphone getting temporarily bricked if the installation process is interrupted mid-way.

 - Though installing custom ROM improve the device’s performance and UI experiences, it will void your warranty.